 Selle's petpet is Albert the Chichuana.
-Such a petpet wouldn't attract suspicion on the battlefield and can run or dig its way away from danger.
-It could also give her more information about troop movements and help with the mail.
-In the kingdom that all of my pets inhabit, there is a dose of magic, or fantasy, in each pet's story (for example, Siaiu has been turned into a statue), and this pinch of magic will be incorporated into Selle's story also.
-I am considering giving her petpet the ability to change sizes, so that such a bird could fly unnoticed on a bright day or be big and strong enough to carry Selle and/or a heavy mail bucket.
+Albert is especially suited for battle because he does not attract suspicion and can run or dig his way away from danger.
+He is also sometimes able to give her more information about troop movements and help her with the mail.
+Finally, Albert also possesses the ability to change sizes, allowing him both to fly unnoticed on a bright day and to be big and strong enough to carry Selle and/or a heavy mail bucket.

 Selle's personality is a bit complicated, but so is anyone else's to some extent, right?
 Selle has two main sides of her personality - the indecisive side and the confident side.
 When Selle is indecisive, she can get pretty flustered and sometimes frustrated; however, she internalizes most of her emotions and is perceived as distant by most around her.
 This was one roadblock that Selle faced in building a relationship with her father; she cared for him deeply and admired him, but most of their communication/bonding was nonverbal, with both content to silently ponder the world in each other's company.
-Selle can be easily convinced on many smaller issues when she is unsure of something, but it is nearly impossible to manipulate or force her into a decision.
-This is how Selle is in the present moment with regards to which side is worthier of her support.
+Selle can be easily convinced on smaller issues when she is unsure of something, but it is nearly impossible to manipulate or force her into a decision with broader implications, such as which side is worthier of her support.
 This decision is currently the one that flummoxes her most.

 Selle had to stifle a cynical laugh, and a yawn, and a groan.
 She parried these interruptions away adeptly – after all, to be a spy one had to have a poker face – and stared keenly at the maps in front of her.
 Of course, she knew them perfectly, having helped draw a few of them, but she needed something to do, something to gaze at indifferently.
 "You want me…to go figure out how they're…reincarnating people?".